 I have a new mantra.
 It’s “THERE CAN BE NO LEFTOVERS!”
 I declared this loudly to Dan as we served up our late lunch today- bowls full of protein-packed buckwheat noodles in a citrusy sauce with greens that were taking up valuable real estate in our refrigerator.

 I have been making a riff on this salad for some time now- it’s pretty foolproof.
-My number one suggestion is to cook the soba noodles first thing so that they have time to cool and dry off- I just let them sit in the colander.
+My number one suggestion is to cook the soba noodles first thing so that they have time to cool and dry off- I just let them sit in the colander (better yet to put them in a bowl in the fridge.)
 And don’t skimp on the sauce.
 The sauce is the boss.
 I’m sure I’ve also mentioned this before, but I don’t measure anything, so use this recipe more as a guideline and be creative with whatever you might have burning a hole in your fridge.

 Soy-Citrus Soba Noodle Salad